philpatton/cowbird/README.md

 waic_res
 ```

-# Parameter estimates and predictions.
+# Inference and predictions.

+Using the model of best fit, we generate the figures and tables from the paper.

 ```
 # table one